 |Embroidery Designs||80 included+20 Marvel and superhero designs||80 included+ 20 Star Wars and intergalactic designs|

 |Stitch Options||103 stitches, 10 buttonhole options||103 stitches, 10 buttonhole options|

 |USB Connection||Built-in USB port||Built-in USB port|

-If you’re a huge fan of Marvel and want to create superhero embroidery patterns frequently, consider the Brother LB5000M Marvel sewing and embroidery machine.
+If you’re a massive fan of Marvel and want to create superhero embroidery patterns frequently, consider the Brother LB5000M Marvel sewing and embroidery machine.

-The machine comes with 4 interchangeable faceplates that give your embroidery machine character.
+The machine comes with four interchangeable faceplates that give your machine character.
 Pick from Iron Man, Captain America, the Avengers, or the Hulk.

 In terms of embroidery, the 3.7″ color touch screen allows for editing and previewing your embroidery designs.

 This sewing and embroidery machine is identical to the Brother LB5000M.
-Just instead of Marvel, it’s geared towards Star Wars fans.
+Just instead of Marvel, it’s geared toward Star Wars fans.

 Sewing features between the two machines are identical.
 In terms of embroidery, only the extras are different.
-You’ll get 10 Star Wars designs and 10 more intergalactic designs.
-The 4 interchangeable faceplates to give your machine pizazz are R2D2, a Star Wars logo, Princess Leia, and Darth Vader.
+You’ll get 10 Star Wars designs and ten more intergalactic designs.
+The four interchangeable faceplates to give your machine pizazz are R2D2, a Star Wars logo, Princess Leia, and Darth Vader.